-- For exercise, sport, and athletic performance/competition - How much to drink to match sweat rates and limit dehydration - hydration: - o pre-exercise or event - Aim to drink 500ml of water in the two hours leading up your session.
-This will allow for adequate hydration and urination. - during the event - To ensure adequate hydration, aim to drink 120- 180ml every 15 minutes.
-This is equivalent to a few gulps. - o post exercise or event - Aim to replace the fluid you have lost during the session plus half again to account for the thermal effect of exercise.
+- For exercise, sport, and athletic performance/competition. - How much to drink to match sweat rates and limit dehydration. - Hydration: - Pre-exercise or event: - Aim to drink 500ml of water in the two hours leading up your session.
+This will allow for adequate hydration and urination. - During the event: - To ensure adequate hydration, aim to drink 120-180ml every 15 minutes.
+This is equivalent to a few gulps. - Post exercise or event:

+Aim to replace the fluid you have lost during the session plus half again to account for the thermal effect of exercise.

-How to identify hypohydration
+How to identify hypohydration:

-Using the fluid calculator and sweat rates
+Using the fluid calculator and sweat rates.

-Effect of sweat suits
+Effect of sweat suits.

 Fluid loading, including the use of glycerol - see WADA guidelines in Appendix 1: Information sources.

-2.4 Explain the effects Stages of dehydration
+2.4 Explain the effects Stages of dehydration.

-of differing levels of dehydration.
-Signs and symptoms of different stages
+of differing levels of Signs and symptoms of different stages.

-deriyaration.
-Effects on health
+dehydration.
+Effects on health.

-Effects on performance
+Effects on performance.

-2.5.
-Explain hydration For exercise, sport, and athletic performance/competition
+2.5 Explain hydration For exercise, sport, and athletic performance/competition:

-and fluid intake guidelines for different A broad range of types/genres
+and fluid intake a broad range of types/genres.

-activity levels and The effects of different training environments
+guidelines for different activity levels and The effects of different training environments:

-environments. o Indoor
+environments. o indoor

-Outdoor
+o outdoor

-Low temperature
+low temperature

-High temperature
+high temperature

-o Low altitude
+o low altitude

-High altitude
+o high altitude.

-Preparing for events in different environments
+Preparing for events in different environments.

-2.6.
-Explain the effects The average alcohol content of common beverages
+2.6 Explain the effects The average alcohol content of common beverages.

 of alcohol on hydration, health, and sports performance.
-Alcohol intake limits - responsible drinking guidelines
+Alcohol intake limits - responsible drinking guidelines.

 The contribution of alcohol to energy intake (kJ/kcal) and the effects of excess intake.

-The effects of alcohol on hydration
+The effects of alcohol on hydration.

-The effects of alcohol on health
+The effects of alcohol on health.

-The effects of alcohol on performance
+The effects of alcohol on performance.

-Risks of excess alcohol intake
+Risks of excess alcohol intake.